Internal Military Service: WSW Chiefs

-Born in 1925 Czesław Kiszczak was long time military counterintelligence officer, first working in Main Directorate of Information of the Polish Army (GZI), to become head of counterintelligence for one of the infantry divisions and then one of the Military District and later head of counterintelligence for the Polish Navy.
+Czesław Kiszczak was a long time counterintelligence officer, first working in the Main Information Directorate before transferring to becoming head of counterintelligence of one of the Polish forces' infantry divisions and then one of the Military District and later head of counterintelligence for the Polish Navy.
 In 1967 Kiszczak become Kufel's deputy.
 But three years later he became the head of military intelligence which was then Zarząd II Sztabu Generalnego Wojska Polskiego (2nd Directorate of General Staff of the Polish Army).
-After seven years as an it head, in 1979 Kiszczak come back to WSW to take over after Kufel.
-Again he was moved in 1981, this time to the civilian branches of secret service, he became minister and took over the Ministry of Internal Affairs (Ministerstwo Spraw Wewnętrznych) or MSW, witch this position Kiszczak had the notorious Służba Bezpieczeństwa (SB) under his control.
-After General Kiszczak left WSW he was replace witch General Edward Poradko.
+After seven years as its head, in 1979 Kiszczak come back to WSW to take over after Kufel.
+Again he was moved in 1981, this time to the civilian branches of secret service, he became minister and took over the Ministry of Internal Affairs (Ministerstwo Spraw Wewnętrznych) or MSW; with this position Kiszczak had the notorious Służba Bezpieczeństwa (SB) under his control.
+After General Kiszczak left WSW he was replaced by General Edward Poradko.

 Born in 1924 Poradko had almost the same military past as Kiszczak.
-After the war he joint the military counterintelligence and was working for long time in the GZI.
-Then was moved military intelligence and took over the strategic intelligence.
-In 1981 after Kiszczak left the WSW he come back to take over as a head.
+After the war he joined the military counterintelligence and was working for a long time in the GZI.
+Then he was moved to military intelligence and took over the strategic intelligence.
+In 1981 after Kiszczak left the WSW he came back to take over as a head.
 The next and last head of WSW was General Edmund Buła.

 There are speculations that gen. Edmund Buła had ordered to copy lists of WSW Informants and agents and sent it to Moscow, to KGB's Third Main Directorate, and some of them to GRU.
 Buła is also responsible for many other things.
 In the 1980s, the Military Internal Service was very much involved in the fight against the democratic opposition Solidarity, etc. Almost all of the operational documents from those years have been burned, (in 1988 11 tons and latter another 5) all of this actions were controlled by general Bula and supervised by Colonel Mieczysław Kacprzyk.
-But the order to destroy of these documents, had to come from a higher level, it came from General's W. Jaruzelski and Czesław Kiszczak.
+But the order to destroy these documents, had to come from a higher level, it came from General's W. Jaruzelski and Czesław Kiszczak.
 From 1957 to 1990 the commanders of WSW were: